“Be like a tree, and let the dead leaves drop.” ~Rumi

 When she was 18, Loraine was asked to portray a tree during a dance audition.
 She decided to begin as a seed, planting her feet firmly and allowing her body to crack and burst open.
 “Once I stood tall,” she writes, “I felt elated, more rooted, authentic, beautiful, alive, and fulfilled than in all my years of dancing…”

-Loraine joined us as a guest speaker during one of the Inner Circle online sisterhood calls.
+Loraine joined us as a guest speaker during one of our group workshops.
 When I asked her about her relationship with trees, she shared that growing up as a young girl in the jungle helped her believe in a power bigger than herself.
 Her unique relationship with trees helped her to discover her spirituality.

 Be like a tree: What does it mean?